-Water Intrusion:
+Water Intrusion (Flood):

-Penetration of water from outside the structure into the structure, by means not included in the definition of flood.
+Penetration of water from outside the structure into the structure, by means not included in the definition of flood (e.g., sewer back-up, groundwater).
 Water intrusion does not include water infiltration during a tropical cyclone, or during other rain events.